 Equity is of three types:

-- Internal Equity– The fairness and difference in remuneration between different job roles & responsibilities within the organization.
+The fairness & difference in remuneration between different job roles & responsibilities within the organization.

-- External Equity– The fairness and difference in remuneration between the same job roles outside the organization.
+The fairness & difference in remuneration between the same job roles outside the organization.

-- Individual Equity– The fairness and difference in remuneration between the same job roles within the organization.
+The fairness & difference in remuneration between the same job roles within the organization.

 The following can be the results of the inequity in the organization: